giffordlabcvr/Dengue-GLUE/README.md

 Dengue-GLUE is a sequence-oriented resource for comparative genomic analysis of dengue virus (DENV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.

+GLUE is an open, integrated software toolkit designed for storing and interpreting sequence data.
+It supports the creation of bespoke projects, incorporating essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.

+Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
+This foundation supports systematic comparative analyses and the development of sequence-based resources.

-Dengue-GLUE also contains reference sequences for all DENV serotypes, genotypes, as well as all major and minor lineages defined **[here](https://dengue-lineages.org)**.
+**Dengue-GLUE** contains DENV feature definitions, alignments, and reference sequences for all DENV serotypes, genotypes, as well as all major and minor lineages defined **[here](https://dengue-lineages.org)**.

-The Dengue-GLUE base project can be extended with additional layers, openly available via GitHub.
+This Dengue-GLUE base project can be extended with additional layers, openly available via GitHub.
 These include **[NCBI-Dengue-GLUE](https://github.com/giffordlabcvr/NCBI-Dengue-GLUE)**: which extends Dengue-GLUE through the incorporation of all DENV sequence data published in NCBI GenBank.

 ## Table of Contents